AgentOS

 WUNDERLAND 18 curated agent presets with distinct HEXACO trait distributions for different agent archetypes

-WUNDERLAND 40 curated agent skills including web search, coding, GitHub integration, image generation, health monitoring, and more
+WUNDERLAND 83 curated agent skills including web search, coding, GitHub integration, image generation, document export, health monitoring, social bots, and cloud deploy

 WUNDERLAND security configuration tiers from dangerous (no restrictions) to paranoid (maximum lockdown) with 5-tier prompt-injection defense